microsoft/powercat-automation-kit/site/content/en-us/features/scheduler.md

 - View schedule by Day, Week, Month and Schedule view
 - View the status of Scheduled flows (Success, Failure or Scheduled)
 - View the duration of a Cloud Flow run
-- View the details any any errors.
+- View the details of any errors.

 ## Notes